sanjay-murmu-au9/interviewPreparation-2025/README.md

 Clipboard API
 File API & Drag and Drop
 diff b/w splice and slice
+Difference Between Hashing and Encryption
+What are the advantages and disadvantages of NodeJS.

 # What is Javascript?
 Its a high level Interpreted programming language used for webpage intractive, It run on the browser clint side (UI) and can run on the server side using nodejs.